richardph911/285Final/README.md

 ## Architecture

 **Frontend:** Single HTML file with vanilla JS and CSS.
-No build step, no framework — maximizes speed and portability.
 Touch drag gestures are implemented from scratch using `touchstart`/`touchmove`/`touchend` events.
-Session ID is generated client-side and stored in `localStorage` as a UX cache; the server is the source of truth for votes.
+Session ID is generated client-side and stored in `localStorage` as a UX cache.

 **Backend:** Python Flask REST API with SQLite via the built-in `sqlite3` module.
 Three endpoints: `GET /items`, `POST /vote`, `GET /results`.
 The `votes` table has a `UNIQUE(item_id, session_id)` constraint enforced at the DB level — an `INSERT OR REPLACE` (upsert) handles idempotency, so double-voting updates rather than duplicates.
 SQLite was chosen for zero-config simplicity; swapping to Postgres requires only changing the connection string.

 ---